 The taxes are unavoidable.
 It’s the government.
 The title company that provides title insurance and in some states handles the closing has to be paid.
 A necessary cost.
 Depending on how much stuff you have determines how much it will cost you to move.
 That leaves the commissions.
 Are they necessary?
 Sellers are becoming more and more fed up.

 Those commissions can strip away your profits.
 Many home sellers are realizing they can save commission costs by selling their homes themselves.
 The real estate industry will change from this fact alone.

 Technology has moved in on the taxi industry, run video stores out of business, changed the way we trade the stock market and done away with travel agencies.

-So far real estate is still done the old fashion way.
+We still do real estate the old fashion way.
 The middleman, or broker, brings buyers and sellers together and takes a significant part of the sellers’ proceeds.
-It’s not that there haven’t been attempts to overthrow the traditional real estate agent it’s just that nothing has stuck nationwide as of yet.
+It’s not that there haven’t been attempts to overthrow the traditional real estate agent, it’s just that nothing has stuck nationwide.